datamachines/ansible-role-docker-pdns/README.md

 ``````

 ## Using the role
-Now you are ready to run the playbook and deploy PowerDNS.
+Now you are ready to run the playbook and deploy PowerDNS.  define  your host in production file , then
 ```
-ansible-playbook --private-key=key --user=ubuntu --extra-var "project_name=$projectGroup"  -v site.yml
+ansible-playbook --private-key=key --user=ubuntu   -v site.yml
 ```

 #### Notice: powerdns admin ui is available via http://$ip:8080